matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 precomputation of which keys Bob needs to decrypt all messages he can see, as defined by the room's history visibility.

-History visibility mechanics prevent changing the visibility of events in hindsight.
-It is thus possible for a room timeline to have "gappy" visibility, i.e. events sent during `shared` visibility in the past are visible, but events more recently sent during `joined` visibility and before joining are not visible.
+History visibility mechanics prevent changing the visibility of events retrospectively.
+It is thus possible for a room timeline to have "gappy" visibility.
+For example, events sent in the past during `shared` visibility are visible to new members, even though events sent more recently (during `joined` visibility) are not visible.
-In such cases where the current history visibility setting does not allow sharing (i.e. if `history_visibility` is set to `invited` or `joined`), Alice's client MAY choose not to share *any* room history, even messages sent when the history visibility setting would allow sharing.
+In such cases where the current history visibility setting does not allow sharing (i.e. if `history_visibility` is set to `invited` or `joined`), client implementations MAY choose not to share *any* room history, even messages sent when the history visibility setting would allow sharing.